isabellanunes/nlw4/README.md

 ## Project

 This is an API for registering users and surveys.
 It's possible to link a user to multiple surveys.
 Was used Etheral for faking the SMTP protocol and sending an e-mail with a survey for an registered user.
-This project was developed as part of the Node.js course at Next Level Week from  [Rocketseat](https://rocketseat.com.br/).
+This project was developed as part of the Node.js track at Next Level Week 4 offered by [Rocketseat](https://rocketseat.com.br/).

 ## Status
 Done ✅